HMMobAppsOccupied/HMMobAppsOccupied.github.io/_posts/2020-11-9-team_contract.md

 - Meeting dates:
 	- All class periods
 		- Means H-period on odd days of the week.
-	- As well as once over the week or during the weekend as an outside class check-in.
+	- As well as once outside of class if we are working on a project.
+Especially if that project relates to coding.
+		- Although it will be difficult with the difference in timezones online, we will try to meet at the best times possible.
 - Coordination and Communication of Meetings:
-	- The primary coordination and communication of the meetings will take place through the app, WhatsApp.
+	- The primary coordination and communication of the meetings will take place through the text message.
-		- Allows international contact, which is important as Harry will be in China the majority of the time the app will be produced.
+		- Although Harry is international, we can still use text messages to communicate, especially useful in alerting us if someone needs something.
 	- Meetings will be planned according to the schedules of all three team members, accommodating for extracurricular activities and family life.
 	- Group members will be expected to report 24 hours in advance if they cannot attend a meeting.
 	- If a group member is not feeling well, whether it be physically or mentally related, or is having a bad day, they are allowed to notify their team members and not attend or leave the meeting early.